muhammed-elsherif/property-matching-system/README.md

 6. Include a sample MongoDB backup file:
 	-  Ensure that line 18 in `src/index.js is` not commented to load user samples.

--  Restore backup: Use the provided MongoDB backup file located in `src/data` to restore sample data to your MongoDB database.
-You can use the `mongorestore` command to import the backup into your database.